I want to explore more on view model properties but could not found good article which describes the get and set properties of view model properties

 Yeah that's a clever workaround, many thanks Ryan!
 Agreed about the security aspect, but for the the cases where it's just about having those record permissions used to define non-security visibility as I currently have for the base entity it will work for now.

 It would definitely be good for the view entities to be able to inherit permissions from lookup columns though, and feels like it would be a relatively quick win for Creatio to add, as most of the functionality around that would already exist.
 It could even be done in a no-code way by enabling the creation of these view-based entities directly in the config, effectively adding a logical layer to the platform which would be great for filtered views into the data and adding virtual calculated fields.
-A man can dream.
+So much utility to be had with such a logical layer.

 Show all comments